-It’s halftime, the clock is ticking, and the concession line is barely moving.
-A frustrated fan clutches a hot dog in one hand and a twenty-dollar bill in the other, watching the cashier fumble with change while the roar of the crowd signals that the second half is already underway.
-Behind them, more fans check their watches, shift their weight, and wonder if grabbing a snack was worth missing the action.
+It’s halftime.
+A frustrated fan waits at the concession stand, holding a hot dog in one hand and a crumpled bill in the other.
+As the line inches forward, the roar of the crowd signals the game is back on.
+Behind them, other fans shift restlessly, wondering if grabbing a snack was worth missing the action.

-Scenes like this are why sports stadiums across the country are moving away from cash.
+These frustrating moments are why many stadiums are eliminating cash altogether.
 Long lines, slow transactions, and operational headaches have pushed many venues to go fully digital, and fans are reaping the rewards.

 For years, cash was just part of the process.
 But more and more stadiums are realizing: it doesn’t have to be.